Alfred Lunt: 1934 to 1945

-Later years
+Later years and death

 After the war Lunt and Fontanne returned to the US and resumed their association with the Theatre Guild.
 They appeared in 1946–47 in Terence Rattigan's comedy Love In Idleness (given on Broadway under the title O Mistress Mine), and in 1949–50 in I Know My Love, Berhman's adaptation of Auprès de ma blonde by Marcel Achard; these productions ran for 482 and 247 performances respectively.
 The Lunts toured the latter throughout the US.

 Lunt continued to direct.
 Among his productions was Così fan Tutte, sung in English, at the Metropolitan Opera in December 1951, critically praised and much revived subsequently.
 In the first performances of the production, Lunt made a rare stage appearance without Fontanne, in the silent role of a footman, opening the opera by lighting candles and exiting before the action began.

 Lunt and Fontanne returned to England in 1952 for their third and final Coward premiere, Quadrille, a romantic comedy set in the 1870s.
-After a West End run of 329 performances they took the play to Broadway in 1954, where Lunt directed as well as starring.
+After a West End run of 329 performances they took the play to Broadway in 1954, where Lunt directed as well as starred.
 The piece ran for 159 performances; it could have profitably run for longer, but the Lunts chose to close in March 1955.
 Their last Broadway premiere was in Howard Lindsay and Russel Crouse's "melodramatic comedy" The Great Sebastians in 1956.
 After a six-month run in New York they toured the piece throughout the US.
 Their final production was in 1957: The Visit, Maurice Valency's adaptation of Friedrich Dürrenmatt's Der Besuch der alten Dame, in which a rich old woman exacts a terrible revenge on the man who betrayed her fifty years earlier.
 They toured the play in Britain in 1957–58, initially under the title Time and Again, in a production directed by Peter Brook.
 In May 1958 they opened the Lunt-Fontanne Theatre in New York with the same play (by then renamed The Visit) and toured it in the US.
 In June 1960, in Brook's production, they opened the new Royalty Theatre, London, running until 19 October.
 A final week playing the piece at the Golders Green Hippodrome in November was the Lunts' last stage appearance.

 After retiring from acting, Lunt continued to direct.
 At the Morosco Theatre in 1961, he directed Samuel A. Taylor's First Love, and for the Metropolitan Opera he directed La Traviata in 1966, starring Anna Moffo as Violetta, with designs by Cecil Beaton.

 Lunt died of cancer in a hospital in Chicago on August 3, 1977, aged 84.
 On the day after the news was released, every Broadway theatre dimmed its lights for one minute at 7.59 p.m., except for the Lunt-Fontanne, which remained brilliantly lit.
 Fontanne outlived Lunt by six years, dying at Ten Chimneys in 1983.
 The two are buried together at Forest Home Cemetery in Milwaukee.